 Pinole is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Pinole, a lot of people use the subway to get to work every day though Pinole is a relatively small city.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Pinole has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

-The per capita income in Pinole in 2010 was $34,219, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $136,876 for a family of four.
-However, Pinole contains both very wealthy and poor people as well.
+The per capita income in Pinole in 2018 was $43,581, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $174,324 for a family of four.

 Pinole is an extremely ethnically-diverse city.
 The people who call Pinole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinole residents report their race to be White, followed by Asian.
 Pinole also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.59% of the city’s residents.
-Important ancestries of people in Pinole include Irish, Italian, English, and Portuguese.
+People of Hispanic or Latino origin account for 24.33% of the city’s residents.
+Important ancestries of people in Pinole include German, English, Irish, Italian, and European.

 The most common language spoken in Pinole is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.